44 EFT meditations with EFT Tapping Coach Eleni Vardaki

-35 EFT Meditations for Self-Care and Well-being
+44 EFT Meditations for Self-Help and Well-being

+RESOURCE YOURSELF: EFT meditations can assist us with navigating a wide range of life stressors and strains.
+EFT (Emotional Freedom Techniques) Tapping is a collection of stress management techniques.
 Tapping EFT has been around for more than 40 years and researched now for more than 20 years.
 The 300+ published journal articles show it positively affects a range of biochemistry in the body (e.g. positive changes in brain activity, cortisol, and DNA expression).
 You will find a reference list at the end of this article if you’re interesting in learning about the research papers I reference here.

 EFT is practiced daily for self-care by kids and adults all over the world.
 Schools and universities worldwide are also currently integrating EFT into their student and staff well-being initiatives to help support teaching and learning at all levels.